rseng/devstories/.github/CONTRIBUTING.md

 up (and then record) a brief history, and then add interviews to that.
 You might come up with topics of interest, and write entertaining stories to go along.
-The format and design of your episode is totally up to you, as long as it fits in the genre of Research Software Engineering Stories.
+The format and design of your episode is totally up to you, as long as it fits in the genre of Developer Stories.

 ## 3. Design Your Branding

-The branding of RSE Stories is largely set, but as the host you get to run the show and introduce the content.
-For example, you might come up with your own introductory jingle, and then say something that fits the RSE Stories (general) introduction style like "`<jingle>` This is Research Software Engineer Stories, coming straight at you from `<your-location>`.
-Each episode can then open with "Welcome to RSE Stories.
+The branding of Developer Stories is largely set, but as the host you get to run the show and introduce the content.
+For example, you might come up with your own introductory jingle, and then say something that fits the Developer Stories (general) introduction style like "`<jingle>` This is Developer Stories, coming straight at you from `<your-location>` OR `<podcast-slogan>`.
+Each episode can then open with "Welcome to Developer Stories.
 I'm `<your-name>` and joining me today..."

 ## 4. Find People